octo-technology/OpenTezos/docs/ligo/examples.md

 type advisorFullReturn is list(operation) * advisorStorage
 ```

 ### Defining the main function

-Like before, let's create another file `advisor.ligo`
-that will include the previous file `advisor_types.ligo`
-and create the main function `advisorMain`.
+Let's create another file `advisor.ligo` that will include the previous file `advisor_types.ligo` and create the main function `advisorMain`.

 ```js
 //advisor.ligo